apache/cordova/README.md

 More information: https://cordova.apache.org/

+## Filing a Bug

+To file a bug, or raise another type of issue, please navigate to the appropriate repo from the list below and create a `New Issue` from the `Issues` tab of the repo.

 ## Repositories

 All Cordova code is hosted in repositories on GitHub.
 Here is a full list of all repositories: